Daniel-Ze/Leaf-disc-scoring/scripts/README.md

 -l classes to sort images into: bla,blubb,tralala
 -e file extensions that are accepted: e.g. .png
 ```
 This should pop up if you run the script without any arguments.
-Now that we know that everything's fine with here we change to the images that have to be sorted into different categories and run the script on all image slices:
+Now that we know that everything's fine with the script we change to the images that have to be sorted into different categories and run the script on all image slices.
+As we have chopped several images into little pieces we can now iterate over the folders with those image pieces:
 ```shell
 (keras) $ cd ~/folder/with/images/
 (keras) ~/folder/with/images $ for f in */; do echo $f; python ~/Leaf-disc-scoring/scripts/image-sorter2_script.py -i $f -m -l class1,class2,class3 -e .png ; done
 ```

-The command will loop over all folders with generated slices in the image folder.
 We specified -m which will move the image slices in a folder with the respective calss and we have specified the classes with -l.
 Please feel free to change the class names to something you like and recognize easily.
+Additionally you can add more classes e.g. a class for images that say nothing because they are out of focus.

 **Note:** This is one of the most important steps in training your model.
-  - There's this wisdom: Shit in shit out.
+  - There's this wisdom: Garbage in garbage out.
 The better the images are sorted the better the model training will be.
   - Make sure you're consistent during your sorting.
-  - This step should be done by the person who has the most experience with the pathogen.
+  - This step should be done by the person who has the most experience with the pathogen or trait to be analyzed.
   - The small images can be challenging to sort some times.
 It is wise to exclude the ones that you can't sort.
   - Human brains get tired from repetitive tasks (or at least mine).
 Therefore, it is wise to recheck your sorted images.